Updated

 4. How much money can I win?

-Camp Lejeune lawsuit plaintiffs are fighting for the following damages:
+Camp Lejeune lawsuit plaintiffs are seeking the following damages:

 - Past and future medical expenses associated with the illness/injury (including home health care);

-- Past and future lost wages from being too sick to have a job;
+- Past and future lost wages from being too ill to have a job; and/or

-- Past and future pain and suffering; and
+- Past and future pain and suffering (considered “non-economic damages” because they cannot be easily calculated)

 Plaintiffs’ attorneys expect the final settlement in Camp Lejeune water contamination lawsuits to far exceed what victims might have received through workers’ compensation disability benefits.
-This is because workers’ comp disability compensation has caps.
+This is because workers’ comp disability compensation is capped.

 5. Can I still sue if I get VA benefits or disability?

 Yes.
-You are still eligible for a Camp Lejeune contaminated water lawsuit and lump-sum settlement even if you have received – or are currently receiving – disability or other VA benefits.
-And winning a Camp Lejeune lawsuit will not jeopardize your eligibility to collect disability or other VA benefits in the future.
+You are still entitled to bring a Camp Lejeune contaminated water lawsuit and to recover a lump-sum settlement even if you have received – or are currently receiving – disability or other VA benefits.
+Winning a Camp Lejeune lawsuit will not jeopardize your eligibility to collect disability or other VA benefits in the future.

 6. How did Camp Lejeune water get contaminated?